-Sheri and SDI have mentored assistance dog programs around the world including Australia, Japan, Spain and Chile.
+Sheri has mentored assistance dog programs around the world including Australia, Japan, Spain and Chile.
 She has been a featured speaker at many conferences and institutions in the United States, Spain and Chile.

 Sheri’s articles on the legal rights of Assistance Dog users have been published by Assistance Dogs International, the International Association of Assistance Dog Partners and Leader Dogs for the Blind.
 She drafted the 1995 revisions for Texas’ Assistance Dog accessibility statute.

-She assisted the Austin Police Department in creating its Search and Rescue Dog program.
-SDI donated the first SAR dog and provided the initial training.
+- Austin Police Department – Helped create its Search and Rescue Dog program including donating APD’s first Search and Rescue dog and providing initial training.
 K9 “Austin” was named “Search and Rescue Dog of the Year” by the American Kennel Club.